"I take responsibility," she said, according to the news networks CNN and Fox, which interviewed her during a visit to the Peruvian capital Lima.

 Clinton also again defended US officials against charges that they repeatedly changed their story about the events of September 11.

 "As time has gone on, that information has changed.
+We've gotten more detail, but that's not surprising," she told CNN.

 "That always happens, and what I want to avoid is some kind of political gotcha or blame game going on because that does a disservice to the thousands of thousands of Americans, not only in the state department and USAID but in the military who serve around the world."